PCI Compliance

 3. Maintain a Vulnerability Management Program

-Requirement 5: Use and regularly update anti-virus software
+Requirement 5: Protect all systems against malware and regularly update anti-virus software or programs

 Requirement 6: Develop and maintain secure systems and applications